IF YOU SUSPECT YOU MAY HAVE THE CORONAVIRUS DISEASE (COVID-19), PLEASE CALL THE DEDICATED HOTLINE ON 1800 675 398.

 May reduce digestive symptoms

-May improve your quality of life
+May improve quality of life

 Who should follow a low FODMAP diet?